bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.71 =
+We updated all functionality for wordpress 3.8.1.
+The Turkish and Vietnamese language file are added.

+= V3.70 =
+BWS plugins section was updated.

+= V3.69 =
+The French language file is updated.
+The Chinese language file is added.

+= V3.68 =
+We updated all functionality for wordpress 3.8.
+We changed capability to 'manage_options' for the plugins settings pages.

+= V3.67 =
+Ability to send email in plain format.
+A notice when changing settings on the plugin's settings page was added.
+The Ukrainian language file is updated.
+Screenshots are updated.

+= V3.66 =
+Ability to not use name field.
+We added mime types for .aar and .sce files.

+= V3.65 =
+We fixed the bug related to use html-special chars.
+BWS plugins section is updated.

+= V3.64 =
+Ability to change tips below the Attachment block.
+Ability to change required symbol (asterisk).

+= V3.63 =
+The French language file is updated.
+Add hide-button for the settings page

+= V3.62 =
+Add checking installed wordpress version.
+Activation of radio button or checkbox by clicking on its label.
+We updated all functionality for wordpress 3.7.1.

+= V3.61 =
+Add option for saving emails into the DataBase.
+File format according JavaScript and CSS Coding Standards.
+We updated all functionality for wordpress 3.7.

+= V3.60 =
+Compatibility with plugin Contact Form To DB.
+We fixed the bug of uploading attachment in multisite.

 = V3.59 =
 Ability to not display asterisk near required fields.